pixelsdb/pixels/README.md

 ## Installation in AWS

 Create an EC2 Ubuntu-20.04 instance with x86 arch and at least 20GB root volume.
-Memory of 8GB or larger is recommended.
+8GB or larger memory is recommended.
 Login the instance as `ubuntu` user, and install the following components.

 ### Install JDK